Lijiajin0719/DP-HAFNet/README.md

 # DP-HAFNet

-DO-HAFNet is a novel deep learning framework for high-quality ultrasound image reconstruction from single plane-wave radio frequency (RF) data.
+DP-HAFNet is a novel deep learning framework for high-quality ultrasound image reconstruction from single plane-wave radio frequency (RF) data.
 This network features a dual-output architecture that simultaneously predicts pixel-level adaptive weights and channel-weighted beamforming outputs, enabling superior image quality while maintaining computational efficiency.

 ## 📄 Corresponding Publication
 This repository contains the implementation of the method described in our paper: